Gotland Sweden Travel Guide

 Gotland's attractions are woven into its rich past.

-Gotland offers much to see beyond its main highlights.
+Gotland offers much to see beyond its primary highlights.

 From the stark beauty of Fårö to the coastal charm of Klintehamn and the popular beaches of Ljugarn, each part of Gotland has its unique character.

-Wander through the narrow, cobbled alleys within the city wall for an immersive step back in time.
+Wander through the narrow, cobbled alleys within the city wall for an immersive experience the past.

 Seek out the charming rural medieval churches for a quieter glimpse into Gotland's profound past.